 Description

 1940, Italy.
 Lili and Esti have been best friends since they first met at university.
 When Esti’s son Theo is born, they become as close as sisters.
-While a war seethes across borders, life somehow goes on—until Germany invades Italy, and the friends suddenly find themselves in occupied territory.
+While a war seethes across borders, life somehow goes on—until Germany invades Italy, and the friends suddenly find themselves in occupied territory

 Esti, older and fiercely self-assured, convinces Lili to join the resistance efforts.
 But when disaster strikes, a critically wounded Esti asks Lili to take a much bigger step: To go on the run with Theo.
 Protect him while Esti can’t.

-Terrified to travel on her own, Lili sets out with Theo on a journey to reach Allied territory, braving Nazi-occupied villages and bombed-out cities, doing everything she can to keep him safe.
+Terrified to travel on her own, Lili sets out with Theo on a harrowing journey south toward Allied territory, braving Nazi-occupied villages and bombed-out cities, doing everything she can to keep the boy safe.

-A remarkable tale of friendship, romance, motherhood, and survival, One Good Thing reminds us what is worth fighting for—and that love can bloom even in the darkest of moments.
+A remarkable tale of friendship, romance, motherhood, and survival, One Good Thing reminds us what is worth fighting for—and that love, even amidst a world in ruins, can triumph.

 If I could give a book 6 stars there’d be no question about this one.
 I loved “We Were the Lucky Ones” and was so excited to get this book as an ARC on NetGalley!
 This book provides a great insight into Italy in WW2 and the tumultuous political turmoil the country went through during that time.
 I loved the story of Lili & Esti and friendship through war and just one avenue of what loving your people looks like.
 1000% a must read and I’ll buy this one anyways!